Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 "They were ready to come out with the pitchforks," says Mark Gietzen, who was a regular at the hotel rallies.
 "But it's much smarter and wiser to do it within the law."
 During the day he was out at the protests with his three-ring binder, signing up anti-abortion protesters to get involved in government.

-The next year, 1992, moderate Republicans started losing their seats to more conservative, anti-abortion challengers running for the state legislature.
+The next year, 1992, moderate Republicans started losing their seats to more conservative, anti-abortion challengers running for the state Legislature.

 "You really started to see anti-choice laws come into play in like '92, '93.
-We've seen a mountain of them since," says Julie Burkhart, who worked at one of the abortion clinics targeted in the summer of 1991.
-Today she runs an abortion clinic on the site of Tiller's old practice, one two such clinics in the state.
+We've seen a mountain of them since," says Julie Burkhart, who worked at one of the clinics targeted in the summer of 1991.
+Today she runs a clinic on the site of Tiller's old practice, one of two such clinics in the state that perform abortions.

-Burkhart and other abortion rights activists say they tried to stem the tide but were outflanked by anti-abortion groups who were thinking ahead, building off the seeds of those 1991 precinct captains.
+Burkhart and other abortion-rights activists say they tried to stem the tide but were outflanked by anti-abortion groups who were thinking ahead, building off the seeds of those 1991 precinct captains.

-"You talk about grassroots, I mean we had true grassroots."
-Mary Kay Culp is the head of the anti-abortion group, Kansans for Life, and says it wasn't until she had her own baby that she became an activist.
+"You talk about grass roots; I mean, we had true grass roots," says Mary Kay Culp, who heads the anti-abortion group Kansans for Life and says it wasn't until she had her own baby that she became an activist.

 "When abortion became legal in the state in 1969, that's the year I graduated from high school, so I knew a few girls that had had abortions that first year.
 I saw what it did to them mentally, spiritually, just, you know, everything."